 The district will utilize appropriate communicative media such as local television stations, newspapers, electronic mail, flyers, marquees of local businesses, school website and facebook page, etc. to publish information related to meetings, workshops, trainings, and events of the school.
-(Hannah Shipman, Facilitator, 870-449-4066)
+(Makala Allen, Facilitator, 870-449-4066)

-During times of need, Facebook is used to update parents/students on access to student assignments and a local business provides WIFI hotspots to assist families with accessing the internet.
-When needed, the school will provide computers to be checked out to families and hotspots made available for at-home internet access.
-(Marilyn Pangle, District Federal Programs Coordinator, 449-4066)
+During time of need, Facebook is used to update parents/students on access to student assignments and a local business provides WIFI hotspots to assist families with accessing the internet.
+When needed, the school will provide computers to be checked out to families and hotspots made available for at home internet access.
+(Marilyn Pangle, District School Improvement Chair, 870-449-4066)

 Parents are welcome to sign into the office, register as a guest, use the computer lab, check-out materials from the media centers, consult with staff, view and borrow materials in the parent center facilitated by the high school counselor, and schedule times convenient to them for conferences with staff.
-(David Wyatt, Principal, 449-4066)
+(Kary Duffy, Principal, 449-4066)

-To provide K-12 students with additional supervised time on campus, the District offers an after-school program.
-Staff members work with students on enrichment activities, and provide technology access and bus transportation.
+To provide K-12 students with additional supervised time on campus, the District offers an after- school program.
+Staff members work with students on enrichment activities, provide technology access, and bus transportation.
 (Jaunie Lunceford, Century 21 Director, 870-449-4244)

 In small, rural communities oftentimes local civic organizations donate materials to assist parents/guardians in raising strong students and active citizens.
-(Anna Cantrell, 9-12 Counselor, 449-4066)
+(Katy Stoops, 5-8 Counselor, 449-4066)

 To take advantage of community resources, the school shall consider recruiting alumni from the school to create an alumni advisory committee to provide advice and guidance for school improvement.
-Recent graduates, using social networking sites, will be asked to respond to questions concerning preparedness for college/career, strengths of the district's instructional programs, and also the weaknesses of said programs.
-The results of said surveys will be shared with instructional staff and available for viewing in the counselor's office.
+Recent graduates, using social networking sites, will be asked to respond to questions concerning preparedness for college/career, strengths of the district's instructional programs and also the weaknesses of said programs.
+Results of said surveys will be shared with instructional staff and available for view in the counselor's office.
 The information will also be presented to juniors and seniors.
-(Hannah Shipman, Facilitator, and Anna Cantrell, 9-12 Counselor)
+(Makala Allen, Facilitator and Katy Stoops, 5-8 Counselor, 449-4066)

 The school shall enable the formation of a parent/teacher organization that will foster parent, family, and community engagement within the school.
-(David Wyatt, Principal, 870-449-4066)
+(Kary Duffy, Principal, 870-449-4066)